DavidSummer/Scamas/README.md

 - the termination detection superimposed on the underlying multiagent algorithms;

--the observation of the agents and communications channels during a decentralized execution of the multiagent systems;
+- the observation of the agents and communications channels during a decentralized execution of the multiagent systems.

 ## Use case